- General Questions

 directly on Box using applications installed natively on your desktop.
 Visit Using Box Edit for more complete details including how to install.

-Box Sync: a productivity tool that allows you to mirror data stored on Box to your desktop and easily navigate content stored on Box website through your computers native file browsing interface.
+Box Drive: a productivity tool that allows you to mirror data stored on Box to your desktop and easily navigate content stored on Box website through your computers native file browsing interface.
 IMPORTANT: You should NOT use Box Drive to sync folders that contain restricted information as this will also store a copy of the data on your local hard drive.

 Box for Office: helps you create, edit, and share your documents more effectively.
 Box for Office includes Box functionality for key Office products—Microsoft Word, Excel, PowerPoint, and Outlook—in a single app.
 See Box for Office Integrations for complete details on downloading and using.

 Please see Understand the Box Policy for Browser and OS Support to learn which OS versions and browsers Box supports.